-- 3442.
-Overhead type nozzles shall be located and directed so as to cover the assigned surface area and also to retain the discharged carbon dioxide in the hazard area by suitable cooperation between nozzles. - 3443.
-Nozzles shall be located so as to be free of possible obstructions that could interfere with the proper projection of the discharged carbon dioxide. - 3444.
+- 3444.
+Nozzles shall be located so as to be free of possible obstructions that could interfere with the proper projection of the discharged carbon dioxide. - 3445.
 Nozzles shall be located so as to develop an extinguishing atmosphere over coated stock extending above a protected surface.
-Additional nozzles may be required for this specific purpose particularly if stock extends more than 2 feet above a protected surface. - 3445.
+Additional nozzles may be required for this specific purpose particularly if stock extends more than 2 feet above a protected surface. - 3446.
 The possible effects of air currents, winds and forced drafts shall be compensated for by properly locating nozzles or by providing additional nozzles to adequately protect the outside areas of the hazard.